raman325/pyvizio/README.md

 ### Pairing

-> For a Speaker, it is unclear how the device would notify you of a valid auth token, so it's best to first skip the pairing process entirely, specify `--device_type=speaker`, and try commands like `volume-current` to see if you have any success.
-If not, and if specifying different ports as mentioned above doesn't work, you will need to find a way to get the auth token during this process.

 Using your device's IP address and port number, request pairing procedure:

 ```
 pyvizio --ip={ip:port} --device_type={device_type} pair
 ```
+After running the above command:

-For TVs, lookup the PIN code on your TV, and note challenge token in console.
-It's not clear how you would obtain an auth token for a Speaker.
+- For TVs, lookup the PIN code on your TV and note challenge token and type in console
+- For speakers, press the physical "Volume Up" and note challenge token and type in console

-> Better to have device turned on as it's "forgetting" PIN sometimes if it was turned off prior to pairing command
+> It's better to have your device turned on as it's "forgetting" the PIN sometimes if it was turned off prior to pairing command.

-Using these dafa finalize pairing procedure
+Using these data points, finalize pairing procedure: (a pin is not necessary for speakers as they appear to always use `0000`)
 ```
-pyvizio --ip={ip:port} --device_type={device_type} pair-finish --token={challenge_token} --pin={_pin}
+pyvizio --ip={ip:port} --device_type={device_type} pair-finish --token={challenge_token} --pin={pin}
 ```
 If everything done correctly, you should see new connected device named `Python Vizio` in Vizio SmartCast mobile APP